 While both Rol and Jocelynn met Zimzod, they were cautious as Zimzod started things off joking about spooning.
 And while Jocelynn was even a bit hostile initially, Rol lightened the mood a bit when he suggested, "Look at it this way.
 You can perform the nutcracker on him."
 That got her to laugh.
 Zimzod just smiled and said, "Don't threaten me with a good time!"
 Getting serious, Zimzod said he needed to talk to the two of them and asked if they could move into Jocelynn's stateroom.
 She backed off, demanding, "Is this how things started last time?"
 Rol just aimed a thumb at Zimzod and said, "Ask him.
 He's the guy who knows about this stuff, not me."

-When Zimzod offered, "We can do it in Rol's stateroom if you want?"
-Rol came back with the suggestion they could talk in the ship's engineering spaces.
-Less enthusiastic, Zimzod agreed they could do that and Jocelynn waived that off with a resigned shrug and told them both they could talk in her stateroom.
-Once in her stateroom, Zimzod got down to business and explained to them the basics.
+Zimzod offered, "We can do it in Rol's stateroom if you want?" but Rol came back suggesting they could talk in the ship's engineering spaces.
+Less enthusiastic, Zimzod agreed they could do that and Jocelynn waived that off with a resigned shrug, and told them both they could talk in her stateroom.
+After moving to her stateroom, Zimzod got down to business and explained to them the basics.
 He made sure they understood that seeing anything on sensors should be impossible before he explained that he and Fesic had seen something!
 Not only that, but he also told Jocelynn about the event during the jump to Brodie the year before, since Rol had lived it with the crew.

 Zimzod then pointed out how that set of jumps had ended in emergence into a battle, and again insisted the phenomenon were connected.
 Being much less educated than Mikah or Aiden on space operations, Rol and Jocelynn both took Zimzod's guesses more seriously.
 Still, Rol asked if they were sure no one mistakenly touched a control they shouldn't have?
 To create a false hit?
 Zimzod shook his head and said he was in the turrets the same as Fesic and knew there had been no incorrect settings.